Architecture of Monaco: Capriccio

 Capriccio refers to an architectural fantasy, placing together buildings and other architectural elements in fictional and fantastical combinations.
 As defined by Italian art historian and biographer Filippo Baldinucci, the style of Capriccio is a "dreamlike interpretation of the subject of a work that comes from a free imagination".
 It is not a single building or architectural structure in Monaco which reveals the true influence of the Capriccio art movement on the nation, but the pickled, varying combination of the old and new structures in harmony.
 As seen in the image, it is the Capriccio movement which led to the creation of the Monte Carlo Casino, Pavilions, and multitude of hotels seamlessly interweaving to create the holistic architectural style of Monaco.

 The Belle Époque

 Monte Carlo has many fine Belle Époque buildings, the most famous being the Monte Carlo Casino.
 Belle Époque translates to Beautiful Age (referring to the time period between 1871 and 1914), and heavily influenced Monaco's architectural development.
 The period can be categorised by the stylistic characteristics of Art Nouveau, which consisted of natural forms, structures, flowers, plants and curved lines.
-The Monacan architecture was focused on harmonising man made structures with the natural environment.
+The Monagasque architecture was focused on harmonising man made structures with the natural environment.

 The continued effects of the Industrial Revolution saw industries, the production of raw materials, and consumption grow dramatically across Europe including Monaco.
 This led to the growth of the economy and ultimately the construction of multiple seminal structures.
 Today, these sites remain true to the Belle Époque style, in particular the Hôtel Hermitage Monte-Carlo and the Salle Garnier.